 Answer:

 Yes, these are χ2 distributions.
-The exponent notation was used in this paper to denote the dimensionality number (d).
-In the revised paper, the squared-exponent notation is re-used for the chi-squared distribution to avoid the confusion.
+The exponent notation was used in the original paper to denote the dimensionality number (d), and we agree that this looked confusion.
+In the revised paper, the squared-exponent notation is re-used for the chi-squared distribution, to avoid this confusion.

 Detail Comment: